Key Takeaways

 - Click on the Queries table header

-if you see mostly generic or research-based keywords, then you need to optimize your page for buyer-intent keywords.
+These are the keywords bringing people to that product page from Google.
+If you see mostly generic or research-based keywords, then you need to optimize your page for buyer-intent keywords.

+Your next challenge is design.
 Customers are viewing your products but they aren’t sure this is the right product for them nor the right place to buy the product.

 The next section will tell you exactly what to do about that.